Frizlab/BMO/Readme.md

 ### Dependencies

 BMO has the following dependencies:
-- [AsyncOperationResult](https://github.com/happn-app/AsyncOperationResult): Basically the `Result` type of the standard Swift library.
-(BMO was created with Swift 4.2; this dependency will be dropped.)
 - [CollectionLoader](https://github.com/happn-app/CollectionLoader): A generic collection loader, supporting page-based fetching.
    - [KVObserver](https://github.com/happn-app/KVObserver): A clean wrapper around Objective-C’s KVO.

 URLRequestOperation has the following dependencies:
-- [AsyncOperationResult](https://github.com/happn-app/AsyncOperationResult): Basically the `Result` type of the standard Swift library.
-(URLRequestOperation was created with Swift 4.2; this dependency will be dropped.)
 - [RetryingOperation](https://github.com/happn-app/RetryingOperation): Implementation of an abstract `Operation` providing conveniences for easily running and retrying a base operation.
 - [SemiSingleton](https://github.com/happn-app/SemiSingleton): An implementation of the "singleton by id".
    - [RecursiveSyncDispatch](https://github.com/happn-app/RecursiveSyncDispatch): Recursively sync dispatch on private GCD queues.